How to Fix The current input timing isn’t supported?

 Setting the recommended resolution

-6. Restart your computer and see if your computer is able to boot normally without triggering the “the current input timing is not supported by the monitor display” error.
+6. Restart your computer to see if it boots normally without the “The current input timing is not supported by the monitor display” error.

 ABOUT THE AUTHOR